 Vote Selling

-In this section, we will explore multiple arguments on the current status of vote selling in government elections, and then propose a strong potential solution.
+Below, we will explore multiple arguments on the current status of vote selling in government elections.

 The Status Quo Is Already Coercible

-2. Smartphone video recording proofs: Both mail-in and in-person voting are vulnerable to smartphone video recording proofs, which can be used to confirm a vote has been cast in a certain way.
+- Smartphone video recordings: Both mail-in and in-person voting are vulnerable to smartphone video recordings, which can be used to show a vote has been cast in a certain way.
 It is difficult for voting facilities to detect and enforce against this practice.
 We estimate that reviewing such videos at scale could be reliably outsourced for less than $1 each.

 Existing Criminal Penalties